 At Pope St. John XXIII, seminarians are offered a balanced program of priestly formation in a healthy, happy and mature environment specifically suited for the adult learner.
 The curriculum of theological studies is designed to nurture what is central to our Catholic Faith and Tradition in an integrated human, spiritual and pastoral formation program.
 The expectation is that candidates applying for admission will have obtained an undergraduate degree and many enter the Seminary having already earned advanced degrees.

 Candidates considering admission are sponsored by a diocese or religious order.
 Our current seminarians represent over thirty dioceses and five religious orders located throughout the United States and beyond.
 Since 1964, 150 dioceses and religious orders have entrusted the formation of their candidates for priesthood to this Seminary.
-Nearly 700 alumni serve throughout the world.
+More than 700 alumni serve throughout the world.

 Thank you again for your interest in our Seminary.
 At Pope St. John XXIII, we are grateful for the opportunity to prepare holy and effective pastoral leaders to serve the faithful of our Church.